 COVID-19 case study: Changing funding practices in Europe

 The COVID-19 crisis has shined a spotlight on the value of philanthropy and, for this reason, many foundation representatives believe society at large will expect philanthropy to address global distress in the future.
-Based on Philea’s recent analysis of surveys, in-depth interviews, and meetings with European foundations, we’ve seen how the pandemic has had significant implications for the way philanthropy operates in Europe.
+Based on Philea’s recent analysis of surveys, in-depth interviews, and meetings with European foundations, we’ve seen how the pandemic has had significant implications for the way philanthropy operates in Europe, including this COVID-19 case study.
 Many European funders have seen their ability to focus on a longer-term perspective to target systemic change as a strength, as opposed to operating in a crisis mode.
 But in the face of the epidemic, European philanthropy, which does not typically work in humanitarian emergencies, had to step in due to these extraordinary circumstances.

 As a result, some foundations have started thinking about giving in a crisis before it even begins and developing a strategy to make sure that their funds have the most impact.
 They are now adding new subject areas to their portfolios, like public health, mental health, food security, use of technology, and democracy, as just a few examples.
 The goal is not only to alleviate immediate needs but also to be a catalyst for a more equitable and just future.
 Here we share some top-level takeaways from our research.

 First, we learned that during the pandemic, European foundations engaged in both local and cross-border giving in new ways.
 Some foundations that lacked experience in local giving began investing more in communities, while others engaged in cross-border giving to show European solidarity.
 International giving was not limited within the borders of Europe, however.
 Some foundations, in their public statements, stressed the importance of global partnerships and a shift of resources from wealthy countries to low-income countries.
 They intentionally sought to promote a sense of solidarity across geographies in times of division and polarization.